devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step5.md

 ### Single dot (.)

-Dot in linux indicates present working directory
+Dot in linux indicates present working directory , you can use it in the commands which we have used so far